chr7stos/bookpit/docs/dev-guide.md

 This is the Developer's Guide to the Galaxy.

-## Flask config

-Make sure the Python interpreter can find bookpit's Python modules:

-    $ export PYTHONPATH=`pwd`/bookpit:"$PYTHONPATH"
-    $ python -c 'import bookpit'  # if this fails, double-check $PYTHONPATH

-Using this you can import the bookpit files from anywhere.
-If bin/run.py fails because of the import, then you haven't set the Python path correctly.

 ## Git conventions

 **IMPORTANT:** Before your first commit, make sure that you have defined your